-After a character has made all of its actions it may use any super powers, interact abilities or other special rules it wishes, then its activation ends.
-Place an Activated token on its stat card.
+After a character has made all of its actions and used any superpowers, Interact abilities, or other special rules it wishes, its Activation ends.
+Place an Activated token on its Stat Card.
 A character with an Activated token on it can't be chosen to activate again.